Hi, I need help designing designations for a company. The staff is relatively small and has a tenure in the company of 18 to 20 years.

 Dear Information-Seeker,

-"Designations indicate some of the Duties, Responsibilities, and Role the Designation-Holder is expected to perform.
-However, there could be and most likely would be a difference of opinion between the Holder and those who "scripted" the Designation, per se.
+Our View: "Designations indicate some of the duties, responsibilities, and roles the Designation-Holder is expected to perform.
+However, there could be, and most likely would be, a difference of opinion between the Holder and those who "scripted" the designation, per se.
+The designation, thus, is illustrative, not a comprehensive nomenclature.
+Nevertheless, due diligence is needed while the management and the doer collaborate in designing the designation, keeping in mind, mindfully, the following contributing factors:

-4. Commitment to the Cause of Co-Creating Wealth and Wellbeing.
+4. Commitment to the cause of co-creating wealth and well-being.

 Sharan,